 HCG may also be made by certain tumours, especially those that come from an egg or sperm.
 (These are called germ cell tumours.)
 HCG levels are often tested in a woman who may have tissue that is not normal growing in her uterus.
 The test also may be done to look for molar pregnancy or a cancer inside the uterus.
-Several hCG tests may be done after a miscarriage to be sure a molar pregnancy is not present.
 In a man, hCG levels may be measured to help see if he has cancer of the testicles.

 Why It Is Done